-Sandclock
+4 - Sandclock

 (minimal homage to S. Reich..
-Africa..
-B..)
+Africa, B...)

-Also in this piece instrumentalists must be placed at the sound space forming duets of the same or mixed instruments (with corresponding transpositions !!).
-A signal of the conductor of each duet, each pair begins to play independently with its different tempo each duo.
-The number of repetitions for each duo is previously defined, the beat change will given by the conductor of each duo.
-The tempo will be constant and regular throughout the entire piece and will be laid before you start playing, but this will be adapted to each pair of instruments, for example, it will not be the same the tempo for a duet of tubas that for a duo of piccolos.
-Whoever the conductor of each duet will hear very well to the other musicians who are in the sound space and according to that he change or not the cell (bar, beat).
+Also in this piece instrumentalists must be placed at the sound space forming duets of the same or mixed instruments.
+At signal of the conductor of each duet, each pair begins to play independently with its different tempo for each duo.
+The number of repetitions for each duo is previously defined; the beat change will given by the conductor of each duo.
+The tempo will be constant and regular throughout the entire piece and will be laid before you start playing, but this will be adapted to each pair of instruments, for example, it will not be the same the tempo for a duet of tubas that for a duet of piccolos.
+Whoever the conductor of each duet will hear very well to the other musicians who are in the sound space and according to that he change or not the bar.

-Another version: At the beginning all will play the first beat in "loop" at successive entrances indicated by the general conductor, then he will give in relays the signal to each duet for the second bar, then each pair continues independently through the end of the piece until the last bar were reached, were everybody still playing loop on the same note of the last measure then the conductor draws a diminuendo to finish.
+Another version: At the beginning all will play the first beat in "loop" but successively entrances indicated by the general conductor, then he will give in relays the signal to each duet for the second bar, then each pair continues independently through the end of the piece until the last bar were reached, were everybody still playing loop on the same note of the last measure, then the conductor stop each duet one by until the piece is finish.

-Is important to calculate that the instruments who plays faster do more repetitions and the instruments who plays slower do less repetitions, calculate that in the first and last bar of the piece to arrive, more or less, all at once at the end.
+Is important to calculate that the instruments who plays faster do more repetitions and the instruments who plays slower do less repetitions, calculate that in the first and last bar of the piece, to arrive, more or less, all at once at the end.

-Another version is Not to make duets, each one plays independently and follow the conductor through the end.
+Another version is Not to make duets; each one plays independently in his own continuous tempo and follows the conductor through the end.

-And So On...
+And other possibilities?...
+There are welcome